Undergraduate Programs

 Requirements

-Requirements for the Bachelor of Arts (B.A.) degree in Political Science – U.S. Government, Law, and Public Policy Concentration include a minimum of 36 credits of political science courses as well as a support option such as a second major or minor.
+Requirements for the Bachelor of Arts (B.A.) degree in Political Science – Law, Politics, and Government Concentration include a minimum of 36 credits of political science courses as well as a support option such as a second major or minor.
 An additional 52-54 credits are required to meet college-wide and university-wide distribution requirements.
 Many of the department, college, and university requirements can be met in a number of ways, thereby affording students the opportunity to shape their own programs of study.
 Further unrestricted choice of courses is provided in the free electives that students take in meeting the minimum total of 120 credits required for the B.A. degree.

 For a detailed description of university, college and departmental requirements as well as course descriptions, please consult the current Colorado State University catalog.